devshaun-c/instahome-exercise/README.md

 - [x] ActivityPage optimization--> Schedule and OtherActivities pulled on client-side API to reduce SSR compilation
 - [x] Use Lined Header for Subheaders
 - [x] Update brand colorScheme
+- [x] ActivityPage
+  - [x] Spacing between subsections for mobile need to be increased
+  - [x] ScheduleModal for mobile align center
+  - [x] Default to Host details else, use Org details
+- [x] Activity Page url is now coming from env (updated in Vercel env as well)

 > 1/10/2021